Determination of a compact Finsler manifold from its boundary distance map and an inverse problem in elasticity: Completion of the proof of Lemma

 \subsection{Acknowledgements}

 MVdH was supported by the Simons Foundation under the MATH + X program, the National Science Foundation under grant DMS-1815143, and by the members of the Geo-Mathematical Imaging Group at Rice University.
 JI was supported by the Academy of Finland (decisions 295853, 332890, and 336254).
 Much of the work was completed during JI's visits to Rice University, and he is grateful for hospitality and support.
 ML was supported by Academy of Finland (decisions 284715 and 303754).
 TS was supported by the Simons Foundation under the MATH + X program.
 Part of this work was carried out during TS's visit to University of Helsinki, and he is grateful for hospitality and support.
+We thank Antti Kykkänen and Jonne Nyberg for discussions and the anonymous referees for their valuable comments.